vmalaya/internship/README.md

 The [e2e] project contains ene-to-end testing internal projects

-The [strutssql] project is a copy of [struts] project with storage message to mysql database
+The [strutssql] web application with storage message to mysql database.
+Was used flyway database migration.

-The [struts2jpa] project is an implementation of [strutssql] project using JPA
+The [strutsjpa] project is an implementation of [strutssql] project using JPA Was used liquibase database migration.
 <!--
 references
 -->